jcai8649/trendit/README.md

 Future directions:

-- Add user reply for the comment section
+- Implement reply feature for the comment section
-- Allow user to delete and edit post and comments
+- Allow user to delete and edit posts/comments
-- Create a skeleton UI for data loading
+- Create and setup skeleton loading for data fetching

 ### License